bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 - Don't reference competitor platforms in the app's listing information.
 - Use the same app name in app submission and in app content.
 - Keep app titles concise.
 Avoid using extra taglines or descriptors; include those in the app summary, if necessary.
-- Include the name of connected third-party platforms in the title (ex: "Marketplace by BigCommerce" or "Search by BigCommerce").
+- Include the name of connected third-party platforms in the title (For example: "Marketplace by BigCommerce" or "Search by BigCommerce").

 - Develop app client-side code to be compatible with all BigCommerce [supported browsers](https://support.bigcommerce.com/s/article/Themes-Supported-Browsers).

 ## Functionality